yyks999/prompt_generator/README.md

 Or modify this project according to your needs, input 302.AI's API KEY, and deploy it yourself.

 ## Interface Preview
+Enter a simple description, and the AI will generate high-quality prompts.
+There are multiple structures available for selection.
+It supports online modification and testing of prompts.
 ![Interface Preview](docs/提示专家英.png)